powercodeacademy/phrg-rails-basic-forms-lab/README.md

 5. **Build the homepage** in `app/views/puppies/index.html.erb`.
 This page should welcome you to the Puppy Adoption Site and include a link to the new puppy form.
    Use Rails `link_to` helper with the `new_puppy_path` route helper to create a link with the text "Click Here To List A Puppy".
+The page should also display a list of all existing puppies with their name, breed, and age, along with links to view each puppy's details.
+If no puppies exist yet, display a message encouraging users to add the first one.

 6. **Create the form** in `app/views/puppies/new.html.erb`.
 You can create this form using Rails form helpers.
 Use Rails `form_with` helper with a model parameter to create your form.